spacebarchat/docs/docs/contributing/instances.md

 4. Must be moderated for _at least_ publically accessible guilds.
 This includes guilds accessible from Discovery or a 'guild directory' channel in an auto join guild.
 5. Must have at least regular uptime, meaning it is available at a consistent time of day.
 6. Must have a valid and monitored [`general_correspondenceEmail` config](/setup/server/configuration) set.
-7. must not have default [rights](/setup/server/security/rights) that include operator or other administrative rights.
+7. Must not have default [rights](/setup/server/security/rights) that include operator or other administrative rights.
 8. Enable [Imagor](/setup/server/configuration/imagor), as no image proxy allows attackers to learn user IP addresses.

 We recommend (not required) that you: